Sourdough Pumpkin Cinnamon Roll Focaccia

 • Perform 2-3 sets of stretch and folds to develop the dough with at least a 30 minute rest in between each set.
 To stretch and fold the dough, grab one side with a damp hand and gently shimmy the dough up, and then fold it on itself.
 Repeat this 3 more times rotating the bowl 90 degrees each time.

-• Let it rise another hour or two covered in a warm spot until it has risen well and is puffy.
-Add the remaining melted butter and cinnamon sugar mixture on top.
+• Let it rise for another hour or two covered in a warm spot until it has risen well and is puffy.
+Add the remaining melted butter on top.
 Dimple the dough with your fingers and bake in the oven at 425℉ degrees for 27-30 minutes.

 • While the focaccia is baking, whisk together the softened cream cheese, powdered sugar, and milk in a medium bowl.
 Stir until fully combined and smooth, adding milk as needed to get to the desired consistency.
 You want it thin enough to drizzle but not watery.